ThomasCorcoral/ML_Sound/README.md

-# Outils d’apprentissage pour l’identification de faune sauvage
+# Wildlife Identification Learning Tools
-#### Classification d'enregistrement audio par deeplearning
+#### Audio Recording Classification by Machine Learning

-#### Lien pour télécharger UrbanSound8K pour tester le programme : https://goo.gl/8hY5ER
+#### Link to download UrbanSound8K to test the program : https://goo.gl/8hY5ER

-#### Lien pour télécharger le dataset sur les oiseaux (en construction) : https://mega.nz/file/ong2nBYY#FMvn2lxBZrS7bBD0sABSQ9z6Q5GOcYF0agXG_Y4t52Y
+#### Link to download bird dataset (under construction) : https://mega.nz/file/ong2nBYY#FMvn2lxBZrS7bBD0sABSQ9z6Q5GOcYF0agXG_Y4t52Y

 ## Train

-Pour utiliser des fichiers .mp3 veuillez à :
-  - bien renseigner le chemin vers le dossier `absolute_path`/ffmpeg dans la variable d'environnement PATH
+To use .mp3 please:
+  WINDOWS : - fill in the path to the `absolute path` /ffmpeg folder in the PATH environment variable
-  - Décompresser le fichier ffmpeg.7z dans le dossier ffmpeg
+            - Unzip the ffmpeg.7z file in the ffmpeg

-`cnn.py` Ce fichier contient le modèle et va automatiquement réaliser l'entrainement avec les path renseigné dans le fichier `convert_data.py`

-`app.py` Application GUI qui permet d'utiliser simplement et facilement le deeplearning afin de détecter un enregistrement inconnu à partir d'une base de données
+  LINUX :   - Install ffmpeg throught `sudo apt install ffmpeg`

+`cnn.py` This file contains the model and will automatically perform the training with the paths entered in the `convert_data.py` file

+`app.py` GUI application that makes it easy and easy to use deeplearning to detect an unknown record from a database

 ## Test

-`prediction.py` Ce fichier permet de réaliser une prédiction à l'aide d'un modèle pré-entrainé

-`app.py` L'application GUI vous permet une fois votre data préparé et votre modèle entrainé de classifier l'enregistrement audio
+`prediction.py` This file allows you to make a prediction using a pre-trained model

+`app.py` The GUI app allows you once your data is prepared and your model is trained to classify audio recording

 ## GUI application

-Dans le dossier `./application` vous trouverez le fichier `app.py` qui vous permettra de lancer l'application qui vous permettra de pouvoir préparer vos données et d'entrainer le modèle.
-Il est également possible de visualiser (audio, spectrogramme et mfcc) le fichier que vous voulez classifier.
+In the directory `./application` you'll find `app.py` which will allow you to launch the application that will allow you to prepare your data and train the model.
+It is also possible to view (audio, spectrogram and mfcc) the file you want to classify.

 ## Misc

 ### Organisation

-Afin d'organiser notre projet nous avons tout d'abord créé ce github ainsi qu'un <a target="_blank" href="https://trello.com/b/n5JMlDKU/conduite-de-projet" title="Site">Trello</a>.
-S'en est suivi un site internet afin de pouvoir accéder facilement et à tout moment à bon nombre d'informations (voir ci-dessous).
+In order to organize our project we first created this github as well as a <a target="_blank" href="https://trello.com/b/n5JMlDKU/conduite-de-projet" title="Site">Trello</a>.
+A website followed in order to be able to access easily and at any time a lot of information (see below).

-### Utilisation
+### Usage

-Afin de pouvoir utiliser l'application, installez python 3.8 et les dépendances présentes dans le fichier requirements.txt.
-Une fois cela fait, lancez le fichier app.py, pour plus d'informations cliquez sur le bouton "Aide" en bas à droite de l'application
+To be able to use the application, install python 3.8 and the dependencies present in the file requirements.txt.
+Once this is done, launch the app.py file, for more information click on the "Help" button at the bottom right of the application

 ### Application

-L'application développé en python utilise la bibliothèque tkinter afin de réaliser l'affichage suivant :
+The application developed in python uses the tkinter library to perform the following display:

 ![Preview](https://github.com/ThomasCorcoral/Projet_L3/blob/main/img/screen_application.png)

-### Site
+### Website

-#### <a target="_blank" href="https://projet.xnh.fr/index.html" title="Site">Accéder au site</a>
+#### <a target="_blank" href="https://projet.xnh.fr/index.html" title="Site">Visit it</a>

-  Ce site internet contient :
+  3000This website contains :
 <ul>
-  <li>Une section Training permettant d'apprendre les bases pour contribuer au projet</li>
-  <li>Différentes ressources + comptes rendues de réunion</li>
+  <li>A training section to learn the basics to contribute to the project</li>
+  <li>Different resources + meeting minutes</li>
-  <li>Le rappel des liens vers le <a target="_blank" href="https://trello.com/b/n5JMlDKU/conduite-de-projet" title="Site">Trello</a>, le Github et le <a target="_blank" href="https://docs.google.com/document/d/1nI-bLGr7N6MVG3OC4NAJBIDIE_Ea6VqnJSBD6i3UwQ4/edit" title="Site">Google Doc</a></li>
+  <li>Reminder of links to <a target="_blank" href="https://trello.com/b/n5JMlDKU/conduite-de-projet" title="Site">Trello</a>, Github and <a target="_blank" href="https://docs.google.com/document/d/1nI-bLGr7N6MVG3OC4NAJBIDIE_Ea6VqnJSBD6i3UwQ4/edit" title="Site">Google Doc</a></li>
 </ul>

-### Dépendances
+### Dependencies
 ##### `requirements.txt`

 `librosa~=0.8.0`<br>